jboss-dockerfiles/jbpm/README.md

 **jBPM Server Full distribution**

 Provides a **ready to run Docker image for jBPM server full** with all necessary configurations between services.
-Deployed applications include: jBPM Workbench, Kie Server, jBPM Case Management Showcase and jBPM Service Repository.
+Deployed applications include: jBPM Workbench, Kie Server and jBPM Case Management Showcase.
 For more information, please visit the [Getting Started Guide](http://jbpm.org/learn/gettingStarted.html) It provides some custom configurations and default users and roles to try and test the workbench.